 CTIS 440.
 CTIS Capstone.
 4. Project management in the context of the skills and knowledge developed in CTIS courses.
-The Project Management Institute's PMBOK Guide recommendations will be followed.
 Team approach and solution-oriented.
 Prerequisites: CTIS 321, CTIS 342 and one of the following: CTIS 310, CTIS 322, CTIS 345 or CTIS 334 or instructor permission.